juju/docs/src/en/wip-centos.md

  - There is a lack of mongo tools at the moment so any functionality depending on those is not available(for example backups)
  - There is no way to currently specify a proxy or mirror for `yum` in the environment configuration.
-The values that you specific for `apt` packages will be used for `yum` packages as well.
+The values that you specify for `apt` packages will be used for `yum` packages as well.
 This limitation will be fixed as soon as possible.